needle-mirror/com.unity.purchasing.udp/Documentation~/FAQs.md

 **- Which Unity versions does UDP support?**

-Unity 5.6.1 and above.
-We recommend using 2018.x as that’s where UDP uses the latest instrumentation and editor functionalities.
+Unity 5.6.1 and above, though we recommend that you choose a version covered by Unity support (2017.4 and above as of October 2019).

 **- Should I use the UDP Package or implement via Unity IAP?**

 If your game already uses Unity IAP you are better off implementing UDP with Unity IAP.

 The UDP Package implementation is similar to that of Google Play in-app Billing, and is recommended if you are porting from such a project, or simply if you’re more familiar with that implementation.

-In terms of output, both will let you build a Android package for UDP.
-The implementation is however different.
+In terms of output, both will let you build an Android package for UDP, however the implementation is different.

-More information on this topic [here](Getting_Started.md)
+For more information on this topic, see [Two different ways to implement UDP](Getting_Started.md)

 **- As UDP is available in Unity IAP from version 1.22, how do I check that I have Unity IAP 1.22 and above?**

 In the Unity Editor, go to the top menu and select **Window > Unity IAP > IAP Updates**.
 The window that pops up shows the version number of your Unity IAP package.
-Check [here](UDP_via_Unity_IAP.md) for more details
+For more information, see [How do I get Unity IAP set up with UDP?](UDP_via_Unity_IAP.md) for more details

 **- How do I know that UDP is installed?**

-If you’re implementing the UDP package, check [this section](Editor_UI_elements_for_UDP_implementation_via_UDP_Package.md).
+If you’re implementing the UDP package, see [Editor UI elements for UDP implementation via UDP Package](Editor_UI_elements_for_UDP_implementation_via_UDP_Package.md).

-If you’re implementing via Unity IAP, check [that section](Editor_UI_elements_for_UDP_implementation_via_Unity_IAP.md).
+If you’re implementing via Unity IAP, see [Editor UI elements for UDP implementation via Unity IAP](Editor_UI_elements_for_UDP_implementation_via_Unity_IAP.md).

-Check also [this section of the Troubleshooting guide](Do_not_mix_the_implementations.md) to make sure you havent mixed implementations up.
+Also, make sure you [Don't mix the implementations](Do_not_mix_the_implementations.md).

 **- Do I need to enable Unity Analytics to use UDP?**